open-chaos/experiment-catalog/delete-all-nodes/README.md

 * Environment Variables
   * `APPLICATION_ENTRYPOINT_URL` - Specifies the application entry point URL where your application can be reached in your environment.
-  *  `NODE_LABEL` - Specifies the label used to identify the pod that you are goin g to kill

 ## Running the Experiment Direct from the Catalog using HTTP